Case Studies in Translational Research (CSTR)

 Format of student presentations:

-Students will work in teams with four people.
+Students will work in teams with three people.
 Each student in the class will be on two different teams, on different dates, with different preceptors.
 Each class is a 90 minute session to be organized as follows:

 Start on time